How to Bake Potatoes Five Easy Ways From Super Fast to Super Slow

 Great for cooks in a hurry.

 Scrub the potato, prick all over with a fork, and place on a microwave-safe plate.
 How long does it take to bake a potato in the microwave?
 Again, it depends.
-Start by cooking the potato on full power for 5 minutes.
+The user's manual that comes with your microwave may have instructions.
+But if not, start by cooking the scrubbed and pricked potato on full power for 5 minutes.
 Turn over and cook again for 5 minutes, or until the potato is soft when squeezed.
 Note the skin will not be crisp like an oven-baked or grilled potato.

 3. How to Bake a Potato in the Slow Cooker

 When you need to keep your oven free, you don't want to heat up your kitchen, or you want potatoes to bake while you're away.

 Try this recipe: Slow Cooker Baked Potato

 Scrub potatoes and prick all over with a fork.
 Rub the skin with olive oil and sprinkle with salt and dried herbs (optional).
 Wrap with foil, and cook on High for 4½ to 5 hours, or on LOW for 7½ to 8 hours until soft.